imgeyuez/TafIn--Tagger-for-Intensifiers/README.md

 With access to the specific data (or data that is structured in the same way), one only needs to save the data (-tsv-files) and all the implementation files within a same folder.
 If the requirements are also fullfilled, main.py can be run and the user is guided through the application of TafIn.
 Therefore no adjustments are needed.

-Given are the following options:
+1. Starting the program.\nStarting
+2.

 ### No access to the data - Not provided yet.